Leadwerks/Documentation/CPP/LoadPrefab.md

 | path | file path of the file to load |
 | flags | loading flags |
 | extra | extra object that will be passed to [Component::Load](Component.md) calls |

+## Returns

+The function returns the top-level entity in the prefab file, or NULL if the prefab was not loaded.